Case Study

 • Feasibility of maintaining content without creating bottlenecks

-• Alignment with CMS capabilities and planned engineering milestones
+• Alignment with CMS capabilities and engineering milestones

-Feedback confirmed that the information model matched how sales teams reason about objections, questions, and trust-building moments.
+Validation confirmed that the information model matched how sales teams reasoned about objections, questions, and trust-building moments.
 Refinements were made to labeling and hierarchy, but the underlying system design remained intact.

 The work resulted in: